Recent Planting Projects:

 Congratulations to all of 2016's Go Green Youth Challenge Tree Planting Grant recipients.
 More details will be added to this page as projects are completed.
 Check out the Photo Album to see pictures all of our plantings as well as our other events.
 For information about next year's Challenge visit our Go Green Youth Challenge and GGYC Tree Planting Grant pages.

-East Rockford Middle School - planting date TBD
+East Rockford Middle School - completed December 1, 2016

-Grass Lake Charter Township - planting date TBD
+Grass Lake Charter Township - completed October 12, 2016

 Grass Lake Charter Twp. acquired property in 1994 through an acquisition grant from the Michigan Department of Natural Resources to be used as public park space.
 The development of the Grass Lake Community Sports and Trails Recreation Park has been continuous over the last 11 years.
 Baseball fields, soccer fields, and walking/biking trails have gradually given the park shape and purpose.
 Active community groups and donors have funded these developments with the oversight of the Township Board, who is also committed to annual maintenance funding of the park.
 However, the park still lacked what the community had long requested: the addition of landscaping using trees and other plantings.
 The planting of 75 shade trees around the athletic fields, park entrance, and parking lot will provide and attractive entryway as well as provide shade for families attending ball games and walking on trails.